ganelson/inform/resources/Documentation/Writing with Inform.md

 Rules like the one saying that photography is only possible if one holds the camera are, by convention, also counted as generic rules of play: they are not really special rules about the camera, but apply to all possible acts of photography anywhere, so are actually generic.

 Sometimes we can choose our own answer to this question, and go either way.
 Suppose we want a certain place to be muddy-floored, affecting things that happen there.
 One way would be to write exceptional rules applying to that one room.
-But we could alternatively create a general concept of muddiness (`A room can be clean or muddy.
+But we could alternatively create a general definition of muddiness (`A room can be clean or muddy.
 A room is usually clean.`) and then regard the new behaviour as being a set of generic rules applying in muddy rooms.
 We could then, of course, create a second muddy room with much greater ease, or transplant these rules to other works and have muddy rooms in those too.

 **3. Particular situations: use Instead or After (or sometimes Before).**